 Robert Dale Parker is the Frank Hodgins Professor of English at the University of Illinois.
 His scholarship and teaching focus on American and Modern literature, and especially on literary form and aesthetics, history, gender, the socio-political roles of literature, and a pleasure in thinking through critical theory.

-Committed to merging scholarship with readability and theory with interpretation, Parker has also published How to Interpret Literature: Critical Theory for Literary and Cultural Studies (2015, now in its third edition) and Critical Theory: A Reader for Literary and Cultural Studies (2012), which have attracted a wide readership across the United States and internationally.
-(A new, fourth edition of How to Interpret Literature is scheduled for publication September 1, 2019.)
+Committed to merging scholarship with readability and theory with interpretation, Parker has also published How to Interpret Literature: Critical Theory for Literary and Cultural Studies (now in its fourth edition) and Critical Theory: A Reader for Literary and Cultural Studies, which have attracted a wide readership across the United States and internationally.
+(See here for a Chinese translation of the third edition.)

 Recognized by campus awards for both undergraduate and graduate teaching, Parker has taught courses in the various periods of American literature, especially after 1900, as well as critical theory surveys and courses in Modernist literature, American Indian literature, Faulkner, and other topics.

 After earning an A.B. in English and History at Brown University and a Ph.D. in English at Yale University, Parker taught at Yale and the University of Michigan before moving to the University of Illinois.
 Currently, he is researching and writing about American literature from the Great Depression.
 (See the Articles tab for his recent work on the Great Depression.)